PitPik/circularjs/README.md

 **CircularJS** combines all those tools to easily abstract app modules and build **high performance SPAs**.
 CircularJS is very small (~9.9KB gZip, 27.5KB) and fast and therefore the best joyce for **mobile apps**.

+**CircularJS** is very easy to learn as 60% - 70% of functionality used within the framework like pubsub, ajax, handlebars, amd, promise and even routers and methods like "appendChild", "removeChild" etc. is already known by most developers.

 ## Quick Start

 To quickly get started try the ["Tour of Heroes" tutorial](heroes), see the [TODO list demo](http://dematte.at/circularjs/todo/) and read [ARCHITECTURE.md](ARCHITECTURE.md) and [API.md](API.md) for a better overview.